aelatgt/gltf-component-example/README.md

 #### Usage

-The components necessary are the drag-rotate component, the single-action-button component, which is from Matt's https://github.com/aelatgt/hubs-scripting-guide tutorial, and the hover-shape component.
+The components created here are the `drag-rotate` component, the `hover-count`, and the hover-shape component.
+Only the `hover-shape` component should be used in a GLTF.
-The hover-shape-combined.js file registers all of these components, as well as registers the new template which depends on them, and adds an a-entity with the template to a scene.
-These are based off of the examples within hubs-scripting-guide.

 To inject this script into a Hubs room:
-1. Copy the link to the script being served statically on GitHub Pages: https://www.aelatgt.org/hover-shape-component/scripts/hover-shape-combined.js
+1. Copy the link to the script being served statically on GitHub Pages: https://www.aelatgt.org/sample-gltf-components/scripts/hover-shape-combined.js
 2. Paste in the Custom Scripts in Room Settings of a Hubs Room and hit Apply.
 3. Reload the Hubs room
-4. Drag the hover-controller.glb and the hover-shape.glb files into the room to place them.
+4. Drag the hover-shape.glb into the room to place them, or add it to a spoke scene.
 5. Now the entity will change shape when the controller is pressed.
-Note: As of now the position of the cube is fixed, so you may want to test on the WideOpenSpace scene or other less busy scenes that spawn you near the origin.